afknapping/github-from-scratch/_posts/2013-11-02-find-more-treasures.md

 ---
 layout: post
-title:  "Find more treasures: Links for your next cruise"
+title:  "Find more treasures: links for your next cruise"
 chapter: "four"
 ---